manuq/agora-docs/future.md

+# Development themes

-# Themes
+# Current

-Future milestones will be focused on the following themes

-* Agora as a cross platform development environment for Sugar activities.
-* Agora running on mobile devices, on the top of Android.
-* Agora as a Linux desktop.
-* Agora as a collection of web applications you can run in your browser.
+* Cross platform SDK

+    * SDK binaries for Windows, OS X, Linux (x86-64)
-* A full html5 based reimplementation of the Sugar visual components.
+    * Full html5 based reimplementation of Sugar visual components.
-* Integration with Sugar datastore and collaboration services.
+    * Integration with Sugar datastore and collaboration.
+    * Script to convert a webapp into a xo file.

+# Future

+* Agora shell

+    * Reimplementation of the Sugar shell using the xi libraries.

+* Agora on Android

+    * Requires Agora shell and Cross platform SDK.
+    * Agora running on Gonk.
+    * Support the various Firefox OS ports.
+    * Port or reimplementation of datastore and collaboration.
+    * Binaries.

+* Agora on Linux

+    * Requires Agora shell and Cross platform SDK.
+    * Minimal window manager.
+    * Image build into a chroot.

+* Agora on the Web

+    * Requires Cross platform SDK.
+    * Web only implementation of datastore and collaboration.